-User passwords expire every 180 days.
-When a user signs into the RCP with an expired password, they will be prompted to create a new password.
+Openprovider has enacted a new password expiration policy to ensure the safety of our customers’s data.
+From May 10 on, user passwords will expire every 180 days.
+When a user signs into the Reseller Control Panel with an expired password, they will be prompted to create a new password.

 Previously, changing the password at the prompt was optional, but in the interest of increased security, we have decided to make it mandatory.

-Please note, every time you change your password in the RCP, a new hash value will be generated for the corresponding username.
+Please note that every time you change your password in the Reseller Control Panel, a new hash value will be generated for the corresponding username.
 If your hash expires (every 180 days), your API calls will fail and return an authentication error.

-- If you have reason to believe your password has been stolen
+- If you have a reason to believe your password has been stolen;

 If any of these apply to you, then by all means go ahead and change your password and password hash!

-By the end of May, we will be providing you more control over which of your contacts have API access.
+By the end of May 2017, we will be providing you more control over which of your contacts have API access.
 By default, API access for newly created accounts will not be active.
 To enable API access for a given contact, the administrator contact must explicitly enable API access.
-Once this feature is available, we’ll make an additional announcement for you to review which of your contacts are actually used for API integrations, and advise you to switch off access for others.
+Once this feature is available, we will make an additional announcement for you to review which of your contacts are actually used for API integrations, and advise you to switch off access for others.